 Metformin is safe for most people, but it can cause some side effects that a doctor needs to monitor.
 If left untreated diabetes can lead to heart disease and high blood pressure.
 Metformin helps minimize these symptoms while also helping with weight loss if necessary.
 This drug only works on Type II Diabetes, not type I so you cannot use it to cure the disease.
 Metformin helps control symptoms in a way that keeps them in check while also doing its best to help weight loss if necessary.

 Metformin is an oral diabetes medication that people with type 2 diabetes take after consulting the doctor.
 Although it does not cause weight loss, it can reduce the risk of developing prediabetes and type 2 diabetes by up to 30%.
 It works by reducing insulin resistance so glucose enters cells more easily for energy production.
 Metformin may be as effective as lifestyle intervention programs at preventing or delaying the onset of type 2 diabetes.
 Metformin also improves blood sugar control in obese adults without pre-diabetes who are overweight (BMI 25 kg/m2).
-But they do not have any other health problems like high cholesterol or hypertension.
+However, they do not have any other health problems like high cholesterol or hypertension.
 By making your body more sensitive to insulin, metformin can also help with weight loss.
 It reduces the risk of developing cardiovascular disease.